 Shellfish flesh classifications (carried out under the European Communities (Live Bivalve Molluscs) (Health Conditions for Production and Placing on the Market) Regulations, 1996 (S.I.
-No. 147 of 1996)) indicate faecal contamination in shellfish flesh.
+No. 147 of 1996), as amended by the European Communities (Live Bivalve Molluscs) (Health Conditions for Production and Placing on the Market) (Amendment) Regulations, 2000 (S.I.
+No. 390 of 2000)), indicate faecal contamination in shellfish flesh.
 Sampling is carried out by the Sea Fisheries Protection Authority (SFPA) on at least a monthly basis.